saivarshith2000/opengl_boilerplate/README.md

 3. Shader - load and use shaders

 #### How to run
-1. use the utility script. `sh util.sh` to clean build
+1. Use the utility script. `chmod +x util.sh` to make the script executable.
+2. `sh util.sh` to clean build.
-2. `sh util.sh run` to the run the application
+3. `sh util.sh run` to the run the application.
-3. `sh util.sh build` to build with existing build files.
+4. `sh util.sh build` to build with existing build files.
-4. `sh utils.sh clean` to remove the build directory
+5. `sh utils.sh clean` to remove the build directory.

 #### Structure
-src - C++ code
+src - C++ source
-include - external header files and project header files shaders - vertex and fragment shaders
+include - external header files and project header files shaders - vertex and fragment shaders build - contains build files and main executable.